 ITI Technical College Vision IS YOUR FUTURE!

-It’s our belief that the old proverb “Give a man a fish, he eats for a day; teach him to fish, he eats for a lifetime” has much significance, and its absence in today’s principles has left us with a poorly trained society.
+At ITI Technical College, it’s our belief that the old proverb “Give a man a fish, he eats for a day; teach him to fish, he eats for a lifetime” has much significance, and its absence in today’s principles has left us with a poorly trained society.

 Therefore it is important that the community, ITI Technical College students, and staff understand that we are not only in the education business.